-Department of Sociology University of Toronto SOC201H1F-L0101 CLASSICAL SOCIOLOGICAL THEORY I: COMMUNITY AND RELIGION Fall 2024 Lectures: Mondays 9:10 to 11 a.m.
-Tutorials: Wednesdays 2:10 to 3 p.m. & 4:10 to 5 p.m.
-Professor J. Veugelers (jack.veugelers@utoronto.ca) SCOPE AND AIMS Having taken first-year courses in Sociology, you know that it is a divided discipline.
+University of Toronto CLASSICAL SOCIOLOGICAL THEORY I: INEQUALITY AND AUTHORITY SOC201H1F-L0101 Winter 2025 Lectures: Mondays 9:10 to 11 a.m. in SEE ACORN Professor J. Veugelers (jack.veugelers@utoronto.ca) SCOPE AND AIMS Having taken first-year courses in Sociology, you know that it is a divided discipline.
 It has diverse sub-areas (such as inequality, family, gender, immigration, and formal organizations).
 The contrast between quantitative and qualitative methods only begins to capture the range of approaches.
 There is no consensus over the appropriate role of the sociologist: detached analyst or committed advocate?
 Sociologists disagree on which questions are important as well as the kinds of evidence needed to address them properly.
-Other academic disciplines also display diversity, fragmentation, and tension, however, and sociology itself is not totally chaotic (partly because sociologists cluster in schools).
+Other academic disciplines display diversity, fragmentation, and tension, however, and sociology itself is not totally chaotic (partly because sociologists cluster into schools).
 Further, classical theory provides a tool kit from which all draw for inspiration.
 In this course we examine a set of thinkers -- Alexis de Tocqueville, Karl Marx, Max Weber, Emile Durkheim, Georg Simmel - who responded to two great crises of modernity: the Industrial Revolution and the Democratic Revolution.
 Along with careful reading of primary texts and analysis of assumptions, concepts and arguments, the historical context in which these thinkers lived and worked will be considered.
 Although there can be no substitute for empirical evidence, our assumption is that without theory the nature and purpose of empirical inquiry remain insufficiently scrutinized.
 We will evaluate theories by comparing them, thereby paying attention to tensions, inconsistencies, and omissions.
 Challenging ideological bias in sociology's classical tradition will be an ongoing task.
 More generally, through a critical reading of theorists' works we will form judgements about how arguments are made.
 PREREQUISITES The prerequisites for this course are SOC100H1 and SOC150H1.
 Students without these prerequisites will be removed from the class list.
 READINGS The Course reader is available at the U of T Bookstore.
-It includes:
+It contains: